 This is specifically playing as adult users or as information workers, rather than play for children.
 It includes not just games (digital or non-digital), but anything related to encouraging or enabling play, playfulness, games and gamification in our spaces and our work.
 It might include high tech stuff like mucking about with rifd or the internet of things for funky things, or low tech, like encouraging users to write on the walls!

 Working with our users, other professionals, or anyone else to create services and materials.
 Tell us about collaborations that worked or didn't work and help people create their own collaborations.

-Submit a proposal using the form below:
+Submit a proposal for lightning talks or posters using the form below: